-- Course: PhD title: Commuting and the Role of Working Practices
+- Course: Commuting and the role of flexible working practices

 - Nationality: British